icse-tamil-translations/icse-tamil-translations.github.io/index.md

 ## Welcome to our site!

 This site hosts the English translations of two ICSE Class X Tamil Textbooks.
 Wow, that's a mouthful.
 Apologies for the wordy URL and name, we hope you'll find this site useful for your studies!
 To get started, just click "Texts" at the header.
-Feel free to use a screen reader or "reader mode" in your browser!
+Feel free to use a screen reader or "reader mode" in your browser in case you don't like the barebones look of the site!

 \-hydino2085143